shreesh-pandey/shreesh-pandey/README.md

 # 💫 About Me:

-- 🛠 **I’m currently working on**
+- 🛠 **I’m currently**
-  Reigniting my hands-on coding journey by experimenting with Python, Git, and open-source workflows.
+  Working with Accenture as a PM & reigniting my hands-on coding journey by experimenting with Python, Git, and open-source workflows.

 - 🤝 **I’m looking to collaborate on**
   Beginner to intermediate Python projects, automation scripts, or documentation improvement tasks.